StructifyAI/structify-python/docs/source/get_started/quickstart.rst

       )

 With that, you are on your way to structifying your data.
+Check out the Schema Cookbook for some guidance on creating more complex datasets and some stuff to try out of the box :ref:`schema-guidance`